Fleet management 4.0: The human as conductor in the mixed warehouse

 The future of intelligent warehouse management: where people direct technology

 Contrary to some fears, AI does not lift forklift operators out of the saddle of their forklift trucks.
 After all, the heart of modern fleet management is the cooperation between man and machine.
-Humans are the conductors who harmonize the individual elements of the system and ensure that technological developments are used optimally.
-IdentPro helps companies to realize this symbiosis by providing a fleet management system that integrates both manned forklifts and AMRs and positions people as the central decision-makers.
+Humans are the conductors who harmonize the individual elements of the system and ensure that technological developments are used optimally. identpro helps companies to realize this symbiosis by providing a fleet management system that integrates both manned forklifts and AMRs and positions people as the central decision-makers.
 The future of intelligent warehouse management combines people and technology – a future in which people direct technology.

 Do you want to digitize your warehouse, gain more transparency and exploit the full potential of your resources?